I’ll show you how to roast lamb perfectly. A delicious leg of lamb roast is only about 1 1/2 hours and a few ingredients away!

 - Mix together the garlic powder, pepper, and salt.

-- Trim any fat on the lamb to a thin layer.
-Unroll the lamb and, if you want, trim any silver skin from the inside (see note).
+- Unroll the lamb and, if you want, trim any silver skin from the inside (see note).
 Sprinkle with about ⅓ of the seasoning mixture.
 Roll the lamb back up into a log and tie with kitchen twine every 1 and ½ to 2 inches.
 Sprinkle with the remaining seasoning mixture.

 - Put the lamb on a rack in a roasting pan fat side up.
-If you don’t have a rack use 3 stalks of celery lying side by side.
+If you don’t have a rack use 3 ribs of celery lying side by side.

 - Roast until the internal temperature is 125°F for medium-rare to 150°F for well done, 15 to 25 minutes per pound (the temperature will increase as the meat rests).